frank1789/AddOnClient/README.md

 [![](https://img.shields.io/badge/license-GPL%20v3-orange.svg)](LICENSE)

 # AddOn Client
-Simple script python to update ElvUI add-on work only in macos with default's World of Warcraft path
+Simple script python to update ElvUI add-on work only in macos with default's World of Warcraft path.

 ## How it works
 Download the files.
 Launch the script from terminal